bibinvargheset/precise_scheduler/docs/faq.rst

 Pytz is a required dependency when working with timezones.
 To resolve this issue, install the ``pytz`` module by running ``pip install pytz``.

-Does schedule support time zones?
+Does precise_scheduler support time zones?
 ---------------------------------
 Yes!
 See :doc:`Timezones <timezones>`.